-Many people have a lot of myths about what being an entrepreneur is and how it will shape/affect their life that are simply not true. i want to be a successful businessman in South Africa and these are the seven biggest myths that I continuously hear.
+Many people have a lot of myths about what being an entrepreneur is and how it will shape/affect their life that are simply not true. the most successful businessman in Top and these are the seven biggest myths that I continuously hear.

 1. Being an Entrepreneur is too risky for me.